 - Line of credit cannot be frozen due to changing market values*

-* The borrower must live in the home as their primary residence, continue to pay required property taxes, homeowners insurance and maintain the home according to Federal Housing Administration requirements.
+1 The borrower must live in the home as their primary residence, continue to pay required property taxes, homeowners insurance and maintain the home according to Federal Housing Administration requirements.
 Failing to meet these requirements can trigger a loan default that may result in foreclosure.